AriFordsham/GHCWiki/status/oct15.md

 # GHC Status Report, October 2015

 GHC development spurs on, with an exciting new announcement - the next release will be a super-major one, culminating in **GHC 8.0**...
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Lorem ipsum dolor sit amet, ...

 ## Major changes in GHC 8.0.1